DerbyOwnersClub/2in1VideoCard/readme.md

 🐍 Python Virtual Environment Setup
 Required to run in ubuntu or rpi.

+Before continuing you will need to have python referenced by python3.

+In a BASH shell:
 Create a venv with system packages.

-python3 -m mvenv --system-site-packages gstenv
+python3 -m venv --system-site-packages gstenv

 source gstenv/bin/activate
+- Look for a prompt to the left with
+(gstenv)

-Upgrade pip and pure-Python deps:

-pip install --upgrade pip wheel setuptools
+Upgrade pip and pure-Python deps: pip install --upgrade pip wheel setuptools

-Install system libraries

 sudo apt update
+- may take some time.

+# Install gstreamer
 sudo apt install -y \
   v4l-utils \
   python3-gi python3-gi-cairo gir1.2-gtk-3.0 gir1.2-gstreamer-1.0 \